Skip to main content

 Atrazine Regulatory Update

-EPA’s Re-evaluation of the Current LOC1
+EPA’s Re-evaluation of the Current Atrazine CE-LOC

 What Happened?

-Brief History of the Atrazine LOC
+Brief History of the Atrazine CE-LOC

-As part of an earlier atrazine re-registration action going back to 2003, EPA sought to establish an atrazine LOC that was protective of aquatic life.
-The LOC was derived from a complicated weight of evidence approach by EPA that considered all relevant COSM (microcosm or mesocosm aquatic “community”) studies.
+As part of an earlier atrazine re-registration action going back to 2003, EPA sought to establish an atrazine CE-LOC that was protective of aquatic life.
+The CE-LOC was derived from a complicated weight of evidence approach by EPA that considered all relevant COSM (microcosm or mesocosm aquatic “community”) studies.
 The studies came from academia, government (USGS), industry and private sources.
 EPA also convened multiple SAPs to help determine the appropriate LOC.

 In November 2020, activist groups filed a lawsuit against EPA in the US Court of Appeals 9th Circuit, arguing that the atrazine IRRD should be vacated because, they allege, EPA neglected their responsibility under FIFRA to properly consider the risks of atrazine.
-The lawsuit did not mention or refer to the atrazine LOC.
+The lawsuit did not mention or refer to the atrazine CE-LOC.

-On June 30, 2022, EPA announced it has re-evaluated the current LOC (15 ppb) and “determined” that the LOC is 3.4 ppb with additional label mitigation measures required for atrazine use.
+On June 30, 2022, EPA announced it had re-evaluated the CE-LOC, and “determined” in its proposed revised interim registration review decision (IRRD) that the LOC is 3.4 ppb with additional label mitigation measures required for atrazine use.
+An LOC of 3.4 ppb would impact over 65 million acres of corn, sorghum and sugarcane (over 70% of all corn acres).

 What’s at Stake?

 Atrazine is a vital tool for farmers across the nation, and it is especially important to farmers who implement conservation tillage, or no-till farming, which plays a significant role in carbon sequestration.
 Farmers are committed to carbon-smart farming.
 However, if farmers are unable to effectively use atrazine, many acres will return to tillage and carbon savings will be greatly impacted.
-Syngenta and other stakeholders have repeatedly urged EPA not to adopt an unprecedented, significantly lower LOC that lacks a solid scientific basis or to require additional, unnecessary label mitigation measures that would have significant, real-world negative impacts on growers and their use of products containing atrazine.
+Syngenta and other stakeholders have repeatedly urged EPA not to adopt an unprecedented, significantly lower CE-LOC that lacks a solid scientific basis or to require additional, unnecessary label mitigation measures that would have significant, real-world negative impacts on growers and their use of products containing atrazine.

 Effectiveness, Safety and Stewardship of Atrazine Products: